 Skip To Content

-Led by the Association of National Advertisers (ANA) in partnership with Global Alliance for Responsible Media (GARM), Engage Responsibly’s goal is to drastically reduce online hate by 2025 by driving awareness and action on the issue and empowering everyone to be part of the solution in stopping its spread.
+Led by the Association of National Advertisers (ANA), Engage Responsibly’s goal is to provide online hate educational resources that enable everyone to be part of the solution.

-Why Engage Responsibly focuses on SMBs in addition to big brands and consumers
+Why Engage Responsibly focuses on SMBs in addition to big businesses and consumers

 Our Partners

-Engage Responsibly is led by the Association of National Advertisers (ANA) in partnership with the Global Alliance for Responsible Media (GARM) and supported by capability contributors ANA Alliance for Inclusive and Multicultural Marketing (AIMM), Brand Safety Institute, Ogilvy, and Pernod Ricard who founded, seeded, and donated the initiative to the advertising industry to scale.
-Engage Responsibly is an all-in approach to tackling online hate, built collaboratively with the social media platforms within the GARM environment, along with the support of major brands and businesses of all sizes, non-profits and SMB representation.
+Engage Responsibly is led by the Association of National Advertisers (ANA) and supported by capability contributors ANA Alliance for Inclusive and Multicultural Marketing (AIMM), Brand Safety Institute, Ogilvy, Publicis Media, and Pernod Ricard who conceptualized, seeded, and donated the initiative to the ANA to scale.
+Engage Responsibly is an education initiative with a turnkey approach to tackle online hate, built collaboratively with social media platforms and industry organizations and supported by major brands and businesses of all sizes, non-profits and SMB representation, including partnership with the Better Business Bureau to scale to its six-million-strong SMB network.
+In addition, Global Alliance for Responsible Media provided input on educational assets and definitions.

 Frequently Asked Questions

-• The ANA is leading Engage Responsibly, in partnership with GARM, building the initiative in the GARM environment, specifically with the GARM Education Working Group comprised of ANA, GARM, and platform executives spanning Facebook, Snap, TikTok, Twitter, and YouTube.
-The ANA-led Engage Responsibly business system is further supported by ANA Alliance for Inclusive & Multicultural Marketing (AIMM), Brand Safety Institute (BSI), Ogilvy, and Pernod Ricard who seeded and donated the initiative to the ANA and continues to be actively involved.
+• Engage Responsibly is a 501(c)3 operating foundation focused on online education led by the ANA.
+The ANA Engage Responsibly business system is further supported by ANA Alliance for Inclusive & Multicultural Marketing (AIMM), Brand Safety Institute (BSI), Ogilvy, Publicis Media and Pernod Ricard who conceptualized, seeded and donated the initiative to the ANA and continues to be actively involved, as well as GARM input on definitions and educational assets.

 • Online hate is a significant issue, distinct and nuanced from misinformation, bullying, and other online challenges that need to be tackled uniquely to be effective given their complexities.
-According to the Anti Defamation League, 35% of Americans have experienced online hate due to their racial, religious, or sexual identity.
-Of those experiencing hate, 45% of Americans reported cumulative negative physical or mental health effects due to online harassment and more than 35% of Americans stopped, reduced, or changed online activity because of the experience.
-The severity of the problem is evident in the government declaring online hate a mental health risk for young Americans.
-In the UK, online hate speech can be prosecuted as a crime.
+According to the Anti Defamation League, 52% of Americans have experienced harassment or online hate due to their racial, religious, or sexual identity.
+Of those experiencing hate, 26% of Americans reported mental health effects and 11% were impacted economically from factors including withdrawing from online activity because of the experience.

-• Engage Responsibly uses the GARM definition of hate speech which is “behavior or content that incites hatred, promotes violence, vilifies, or dehumanizes groups or individuals based on race, ethnicity, gender, sexual orientation, gender identity, age, ability, nationality, religion, caste, victims and survivors of violent acts and their kin, immigration status, or serious disease sufferers.”
+• The definition of online hate, sourcing from definitions across the industry, NGOs and the United Nations is “behavior or content that incites hatred, promotes violence, vilifies, or dehumanizes groups or individuals based on race, ethnicity, gender, sexual orientation, gender identity, age, ability, nationality, religion, caste, victims and survivors of violent acts and their kin, immigration status, or serious disease sufferers.”
+The platforms enforce this definition using their community standards protocols published on the platforms.

 • There are many ways to get involved:

-• Use your brand channels to amplify the Engage Responsibly campaign and content to drive awareness and engagement with the education resources, as well as support with ongoing Engage Responsibly donor and sponsor opportunities.
+• Use your brand and personal channels to amplify the Engage Responsibly education, content and campaign to drive awareness and drive engagement with the education resources on engageresponsibly.org.

-• Yes, the social media platforms support Engage Responsibly, including through program collaboration and co creation in the GARM education working group environment, in which they are members.
-Further, the platforms have publicly expressed their support with endorsement at the time of announcement that Engage Responsibly would be scaling as an industry-wide initiative led by the ANA, working together with GARM.
+• Yes, the social media platforms support Engage Responsibly through program collaboration, input into the educational assets and tools, and donated media to help scale the initiative.
+Further, the platforms have publicly expressed their support with endorsement at the time of announcement that Engage Responsibly would be scaling as an industry-wide education initiative led by the ANA.

 • Engage Responsibly is part of the ANA Growth Agenda’s Society and Sustainability priorities, which includes brand safety, and guided by the principle that brands should be a force for good as well as a force for growth.

-• Engage Responsibly will include a robust set of assets spanning:
+• Engage Responsibly includes a robust set of assets spanning:

 • Website to serve as the hub for the education experience and other details about the effort